csulbying/angular-book/ch03/ch03-add-new-component.md

 # Chapter 3: Add a New Component

-In this chapter, you add a new component that is used by the root component to display and edit detail data of a hero.
+In this chapter, you add a new component that is used by the shell component to display and edit detail data of a hero.

 ## 1 Create the Heros Component

 An Angular component usually has three files that work togerther to define a view and its behaviors.
 To create a new component, it is easier to use the Angular CLI than to create them manually.

 Run `ng generate component heroes`, the command create a new folder `src/app/heroes/` and generates four new files in the folder.
 In addition to the component class file `heroes.component.ts`, html file `heroes.component.html`, and css file `heroes.component.css`, there is a file named `heroes.component.spec.ts`.
 A file with postfix of `.spec.ts` is a unit test file.
 You don't use it now and can delete it.

+An Angular component has a lifecycle that is managed by Angular.
+The `ngOnInit()` is a [liefcycle hook method](https://angular.io/guide/lifecycle-hooks#oninit) that is called during the component's initialization.

 ## 2 Create a Hero Class